Price Action Analysis in Trading

 - The inside bar does not break the previous high low, hence they do not affect the direction of the current swing

 - Outside bar breaks both the previous high and low, it introduces uncertainty in the market structure.
 Outside bar in the upswing cont the upswing and the outside bar in the downswing cont the downswing.
-Typically an outside bar not end or start a price swing without down bar or a break below the swing low an upswing will cont
+Typically an outside bar not end or start a price swing without a down bar or a break below the swing low an upswing will cont

 DIRECTION OF TREND WITH RESPECT TO CANDLE POSITION